Cr4sh/openreil/README.md

 * ARMv5 support (VEX and libasmir already has it).
 * x86_64 support (VEX already has it).
-* Complete OpenREIL API reference.
+* Complete API reference.
+* Examples of libopnreil usage in PIN and DynamoRIO modules.
+* DynamoRIO based tracer that saves IR traces into the MongoDB collection.
 * Symbolic execution on the top of `pyopenreil.VM` module.
 * Out of the box support of LLDB and Immunity Debugger.